 Her current university research focuses on understanding mechanisms of antibiotic resistance as a basis for drug discovery and multidrug efflux (pumping out of the bacterial cell) and regulation (switching on and off) of multidrug efflux pumps, and inhibition of transfer of plasmids (mobile genetic elements) between bacteria.

 Laura is an enthusiastic communicator about antibiotic resistance and the lack of new antibacterial treatments.
 She has given talks to various groups at local, national and international level.
 Laura frequently contributes to both the local, national and international media (print, radio, television and digital) and has been interviewed, advised on, and appeared in, several documentaries for numerous global networks including BBC (One, Two, Four, Radio 2, Radio 4, Radio 5 Live), Al Jazeera, CNN, Channel 4 and Sky News.

-Until 2017, Laura was the British Society for Antimicrobial Chemotherapy Chair in Public Engagement and in this role was the Director of Antibiotic Action and led the secretariat of the UK All Party Parliamentary Group on Antibiotics.
-She is also currently Chair of the EU Joint Programming Initiative on Antimicrobial Resistance Scientific Advisory Committee.
-Laura is a Fellow of the American Academy of Microbiology and a founding Fellow of the European Society of Clinical Microbiology and Infectious Diseases.
+Until September 2017, Laura was the British Society for Antimicrobial Chemotherapy Chair in Public Engagement and in this role is the Director of Antibiotic Action and led the secretariat of the UK All Party Parliamentary Group on Antibiotics from 2012 – 2017.